Solairw/100-days-of-code/log.md

 ### Day 20: December 15, 2019

 **Today's Progress:**
-Solved Bite of Py 115.
+Solved Bites of Py 115 and 77.